Architecture and Data Blog

 Testing the database layer that interacts with the database is critical.

 Some time ago I wrote about what it means to do database testing.. more I think about this and having had some strange situations recently I want to add more to the list of things we should be testing.
-Persistence Layer.
-We should persist the objects to the database using the applications persistence layer and retrieve the objects using the same mechanism and test that we get the same object back.

 Move your DBAs to the Project team locations"

-Many IT organizations I have seen have groups of specialists, typical are UNIX Group, DBA group etc. When a project starts the developers on the project have to meet with all the Groups (I have more experience with the DBA group, so I write with the DBA group in mind) that they need to interact with and explain to the groups their design, the projects operational needs and other requirements, later when development starts they have to email these groups about all the setup that needs to be done and also the day to day changes that are needed.
+When a project starts the developers on the project have to meet with all the Groups (I have more experience with the DBA group, so I write with the DBA group in mind) that they need to interact with and explain to the groups their design, the projects operational needs and other requirements, later when development starts they have to email these groups about all the setup that needs to be done and also the day to day changes that are needed.
+This way of working slows down the productivity of the team and the organization.

 To allow NULLs or NOT